A correctly formatted reference will tell you exactly where to find the full article:

 Found a good article?
 Now you need to know whether you can get the full text.

-The article's record may have a "Full Text" or "PDF" link - click here to get the full text.
-If not, look out for the Full Text Finder icon:
+If you've run a database search, the article's record may have a "Full Text" or "PDF" link - that's great: click to get the full text.
+If not, look out for the Full Text Finder icon - click this to find out if we have access to the journal.

 Very few of our resources are freely available to any web user.
 If you're at home, the easiest way around this problem is to sign into the University's SVE service.